This article by Brianna Randall originally appeared in Farmers.gov. I’ve added some additional information to it to serve On Pasture readers.

 Then, in 2010, he signed up for a brush management program through the USDA Natural Resources Conservation Service (NRCS) that provided cost-sharing for cutting conifers at a larger scale across the landscape.

-Over the next decade, O’Keeffe became a leader in ato reclaim the disappearing sagebrush range.
+Over the next decade, O’Keeffe became a leader in a first-of-its-kind effort to reclaim the disappearing sagebrush range.
 Private landowners in the Warner Mountains teamed up with the NRCS, the Bureau of Land Management, and other state and local partners to remove young juniper trees from historic shrublands with hand-held chainsaws while leaving old-growth woodlands alone.

 O’Keeffe and his neighbors worked hand-in-hand with these public partners to restore 53-square miles of sagebrush country.